Other Brunel's Swing Bridge Pages

-2019 is the 170th anniversary of the building of the bridge, and this milestone will be celebrated on 06, 07 and 08 September.
-Details can be found on the 170th Anniversary events page of the website.
+2019 is the 170th anniversary of the building of the bridge, and this milestone was celebrated on 06, 07 and 08 September.
+More details can be found on the 170th Anniversary events page of the website.

 Other Brunel's Swing Bridge Pages